It really felt like someone pulled the handbrake on life as we knew back in March when countries around the world went into lockdown.

 The student records themselves singing on the phone and sends it via Whatsapp or Marcopolo.
 The teacher can respond back with feedback on their performance and further instructions and so on…

 - If you don’t feel comfortable belting it out at home then online lessons might be really challenging.
 But this exposes another issue.
 If you haven’t been able to find privacy in your home space for practice this means you’re only really touching base with your voice once a week at your lesson which isn’t ideal.

-- For more accompaniment driven teaching online is really challenging due to latency but there are amazing softwares including Cleanfeed available to solve that live music making problem for you or SoundJack which is a low latency audio/video communication
+- For more accompaniment-driven teaching online is really challenging due to latency.
+But there is amazing software such as Cleanfeed available to solve that live music-making problem for you or SoundJack which is a low latency audio/video communication.